Pregnancy: Privilege, Disease or creative act?

 The principle of life

-This principle of life is written deep in human DNA, that the fullness of one’s life comes from giving it for the other out of love.
-Once one Croatian cardinal Blessed Aloysius Stepinac wrote an anecdote of a girl who asked her father to cut the bushes that were hurting sheep on their way to pasture because their wool was catching on it.
-Her father told her to look further down on the other side and tell him what she sees.
-She saw merry sheep enjoying the green pasture, but she saw as well a nest full of little birds surviving the coldness because of the warmth provided by the pieces of the sheep wool that mother bird was collecting from the bushes.
+This principle of life is written deep in human DNA: the fullness of one’s life comes from giving it for the other out of love.
+The Croatian Cardinal Blessed Aloysius Stepinac wrote an anecdote of a girl who asked her father to cut the bushes that were hurting sheep on their way to pasture because their wool was catching on it.
+Her father told her to look further down at the other side and to tell him what she could see.
+She saw merry sheep enjoying the green pasture, but also a nest full of young birds surviving the cold because of the warmth provided by the wool of the sheep that their mother was collecting from the bushes.

-Life given for the others is life gained for eternity and in it appears beauty, because beauty is love for men.
+Life given for the others is life gained for eternity and in it appears beauty, because beauty is love for mankind.

 A Beautiful History

-Following the will of God for my life, as Saint John Paul the II said, did not take away anything from me, but transformed my anxious reality into beautiful history.
+Following the will of God for my life did not take away anything from me, as Saint John Paul the II said, but transformed my anxious reality into a beautiful history.

-Who said that my face pale after night spent by my little son was not beautiful.
+Who said that my face, pale after a night spent close my little son, was not beautiful?

-I was, in all its purpose, meaning and fullness.
+I was living my life, in all its purpose, meaning and fullness.

-As F.M.
-Dostoevsky wrote in his novel The Idiot, “Beauty will save the world!”
+“Beauty will save the world!” as F.M.
+Dostoevsky wrote in his novel The Idiot.